 Flying into Indira Gandhi International Airport

 Indira Gandhi International Airport accepts an e-Visa if you’re travelling for leisure, business or medical reasons.
 Australians need to obtain an e-Visa at least four days before they arrive in India, which is then valid for 60 days.
 Make sure you leave ample time for visas to be processed before you fly.
-All other visas require an appointment.
+All other types of visas require an appointment.
 There are no visas available on arrival.

-- If you want to snap aerial photos of the intricate city below you’ll need official permission from the police.
+- If you want to snap aerial photos of the intricate city below, you’ll need official permission from the police.

 - Cows are treated extremely reverently in the Hindu religion.
 Deliberately maiming or killing a cow carries a prison sentence of up to five years.

-The bright green and yellow auto rickshaws that zip throughout the streets are a good way to avoid heavy traffic.
+The bright green and yellow auto rickshaws that zip through the streets are a good way to avoid heavy traffic.
 Be sharp and check how much a fare should cost before you negotiate with a driver.

-Buses are an incredibly cost-effective way to get around, though the 814 routes can be a little confusing.
-On an older-style bus you’ll pay 15Rs (30 cents) for a trip of more than 10 kilometres; on an air-conditioned one you’ll hand over 20 Rs (50 cents).
-The Delhi Darshan is a tourist-specific bus that leaves from Scindia House in Connaught Place, whips around the key tourist sites and costs 200 Rs.
+Buses are an incredibly cost-effective way to get around, though the 600-plus routes can be a little confusing.
+On an older-style bus you’ll pay Rs 15 (about 30 cents) for a trip of more than 10 kilometres; on an air-conditioned one, you’ll hand over about Rs 20 (about 40 cents).
+The Delhi Darshan is a tourist bus that leaves from Scindia House in Connaught Place, whips around the key tourist sites and costs Rs 299 (about $5.44).

-- Some restaurants will add a “service charge” to your bill and if so, a tip is not expected.
-A 10 per cent tip is suitable on a bill up to 100Rs; over that amount five to seven per cent is appreciated.
+- Some restaurants will add a “service charge” to your bill and, if so, a tip is not expected.
+A 10 per cent tip is suitable on a bill up to Rs 100 (about $2).
+For anything over that amount, five to seven per cent is appreciated.

-- A nod of the head might not mean yes; it can also be taken to mean, “I don’t know” so make your meaning clear.
+- A nod of the head might not mean yes; it can also be taken to mean, “I don’t know”, so make your meaning clear.

 - Try to remember to only use your right hand when you’re touching someone or giving or receiving something – the left hand is considered “unclean” in Hindu and Muslim cultures.